awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-modelpackage-s3datasource.md

    `s3://customer_bucket/some/prefix/relative/path/custdata-N`

   The complete set of `S3Uri` in this manifest is the input data for the channel for this data source\.
 The object that each `S3Uri` points to must be readable by the IAM role that SageMaker uses to perform tasks on your behalf\.
+Your input bucket must be located in same AWS region as your training job\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `1024`